risingwavelabs/risingwave-docs/docs/tutorials/real-time-ad-performance-analysis.md

 :::

 Necessary RisingWave components, including frontend node, compute node, metadata node, and MinIO, will be started.
 The workload generator will start to generate random data and feed them into Kafka topics.
+In this demo cluster, data of materialized views will be stored in the MinIO instance.

 ## Step 2: Connect RisingWave to data streams